psi4/psi4/doc/sphinxman/source/optking.rst

      ")
    }

-Note that the effect of the frozen and ranged keywords is independent of how the geometry of the molecule was input (whether Z-matrix or cartesian, etc.)..
+Note that the effect of the frozen and ranged keywords is generally independent of how the geometry of the molecule was input (whether Z-matrix or Cartesian, etc.)..
+At this time; however, enforcing Cartesian constraints when using a zmatrix for molecular input is not supported.
+Freezing or constraining Cartesian coordinates requires Cartesian molecule input.
+If numerical errors results in the symmetry breaking, while Cartesian constraints are active, symmetrization cannot occur and an error will be raised, prompting you to restart the job.

 * To scan the potential energy surface by optimizing at several fixed values of the dihedral angle of HOOH.